 Miniaturized (2,000 Cr).
 A miniaturized weapon is a very compact, easily concealable version of a weapon.
 Only ranged weapons can be miniaturized in this fashion (melee weapons lose their damage dealing capacity by miniaturizing them).
 A miniaturized weapon is reduced by two size categories (minimum is tiny), and inflicts a 2- die penalty on anyone searching the owner for it.
 Its capabilities are not affected in any other way.

 Phasing (4,000 Cr).
 A phasing weapon uses high advanced transporter technology to negate cover.
 A microchip calculates the exact moment to phase the ammunition to the other side of a barrier.
 This can only be applied to ranged weapons which fire projectiles.
-The weapon ignores any cover penalties to hit the target.
+Once per round, the weapon ignores any cover penalties to hit the target.

 Scope (100 Cr).
 A scope is one of the most basic, common additions to a ranged weapon.
 It enables the wielder to more easily hit targets at greater range increments.
 A scope adds 50% to the range increment of a ranged weapon.